turnierplan-NET/turnierplan.NET/README.md

 ### Persisting Data

-To persist the **turnierplan.NET** application data, create a Docker volume mapping to the `/var/turnierplan` folder inside the container.
+To persist the **turnierplan.NET** application data (including any uploaded images), create a Docker volume mapping to the `/var/turnierplan` folder inside the container.

 > [!CAUTION]
 > Treat the data as highly confidential as it contains the signing key used for issued JWT tokens!